-• I’ve been saying that we need to reexamine the influence of the ideas of Plato and Aristotle in politics and religion.
+I’ve been saying that we need to reexamine the influence of the ideas of Plato and Aristotle in politics and religion.
 As it happens, that conversation is already underway.
 The following discussion is based on an article about Plato’s influence in Russia.
+Those who like to divide Russian and Western thought may be shocked to discover Plato’s Iron Fist in the Soviet Union.
 Mikhail Epstein, Professor of Russian and Cultural Theory and Co-Director of the Center for Humanities Innovation, identifies the Russian approach to Plato as the source of totalitarianism in the Soviet Union.
-However, the Russian experience should have as much meaning for the West as it does for Russia.
+However, the Russian experience has as much meaning for the West as it does for Russia.

-He begins by asking, What is philosophy?
+Epstein begins by asking, What is philosophy?
 He answers by saying that although there is no simple, universal definition, the most ‘credible attempt is a nominalistic reference: philosophy is what Plato and Aristotle, Kant and Hegel were occupied with.’
-Then he provides what he calls the most broadly cited definition, that of A. Whitehead: ‘philosophy is a series of footnotes to Plato.’((Epstein, Mikhail, An Overview of Russian Philosophy.
-Intelnet.
-Cited on May 16, 2014.
-Available: http://www.emory.edu/INTELNET/rus_thought_overview.html))
+Then he provides what he calls the most broadly cited definition, that of A. Whitehead: ‘philosophy is a series of footnotes to Plato.’1

 If this is accepted, he argues, Russian philosophy must be seen as a part of the Western intellectual tradition.
 Russia, and especially the Soviet Union, has been unique in its literal incarnation of the teachings of Plato.
 This was made possible by the tendency of Russian thought to ‘philosophize reality, to transform it into a transparent kingdom of ideas.’
 In the Soviet Union, this resulted in philosophy becoming a supreme legal and political institution, and ‘in its unrestricted dominion [it] was equivalent to madness.’
 However, non-Marxist and anti-Marxist thinkers in Russia belong to the same tradition.
 The hard-won understanding they achieved in this process can provide an invaluable lesson for the West.